Nurtal/RD/README.md

    6. SLE
    7. SSc
    8. UCTD
-   could be a combinaison (list) of the terms, could be set to "all" (i.e a list of all terms)
+Could be a combinaison (list) of the terms, could be set to "all" (i.e a list of all terms)
+Could be set to "overview" and display % values instead of raw count.

 Display is a boolean, 1 to see the negative count AND the positive count, 0 for  only the positive count

 3. process_associationRules
 Filter, format (clp format) and translate association rules.

+4. describe_discrete_variable <variable_name>
+plot the proportion of NA data for this variable, and enumerate the possible values.
+variable_name can be in the form pX or can be the real name of the variable (e.g \\Clinical\\Symptom\\ABNORMINFLAM)